XyraL/GS-BlackMarket/README.md

 Once ready, a courier NPC spawns at a configured drop point.
 The player must enter the generated code to receive their items.

-Timers are server-controlled and do not reset when reopening the UI.

 ---

 ## Dependencies